AnthonyTechnologies/python-styleguide/unit_tests.md

 class TestBaseObject(BaseObjectTestSuite):
     """Test the BaseObject class.

-    This class tests_old_ the functionality of the BaseObject class, which is the base class for all objects in the baseobjects package.
+    This class tests the functionality of the BaseObject class, which is the base class for all objects in the baseobjects package.
 It creates a test subclass of BaseObject to test with.
     """